Blog

 1. Pay prevailing wages for all labor and

 2. Use apprentice labor if any contractor or subcontractor employs 4 or more workers onsite.
-Apprentices must perform 12.5% of the total labor hours in 2023, and 15% in 2024 and beyond.
+Apprentices must perform 15% of labor.

 Why were these provisions added?